hey-network/mainchain/readme.md

 - `Pausable`: the Token sale can be paused by the owner to reject any new incoming payments.

 Note that the Token Sale does not implement explicitly the `CappedCrowdsale` behaviour, but it enforces it indirectly by being endowed with a fixed amount of tokens transferred to it during the initialisation phase.

+The name `TokenSale` has been chosen to be as close as possible to the standard `Crowdsale` name, which is already reserved for the corresponding OpenZeppelin's library (cannot be redeclared since it is already in use).

 ##### Customisations